Vodiboi/Fractal-Visualizer/README.md

 - A parenthesis was unmatched.
 Be careful with parentheses.
 - You used "i" to reference a complex number.
 This program is based on python, so "j" should always be used

-If there is no error and the screen doesn't update seemingly, it may be the case that your fractal is so dense that you can't notice the change when increasing recursion, which I have run into myself.
-There is no fix for this, other than maybe moving the start and end coordinates of your fractal to enlarge it.
+If there is no error and the screen doesn't update seemingly, it may be the case that your fractal is so dense that you can't notice the change when increasing recursion.